rathboma/rathboma.github.com/_posts/2015-12-08-experts-and-mapreduce.md

 ---
-title: 5 Industry Veterens Pick Their Favorite MapReduce Frameworks
+title: 5 Industry Veterans Pick Their Favorite MapReduce Frameworks
 date: 2016-01-05
 subject: hadoop
 description: "Software engineers from Cloudera, Foursquare, Spredfast, JauntVR, and Elondina chat with me about their favorite Hadoop MapReduce frameworks and why they like them."